 Being able to record class lectures can be important for many different reasons.
 It's not always possible for students to attend lectures in-person, for example, and recording class lectures can help students look back on lectures, review content, and strengthen their understanding of certain subjects in their own private study time.

-There are also more and more classes and courses happening remotely, making it even more important for professors to know how to record lectures and share their recordings with students remotely.
+There are also more and more classes and courses happening remotely, making it even more important for professors to know how to use screen recorders and share their recordings with students remotely.
 This is vital for online courses and studies in general, and it can offer lots of benefits for both students and teachers alike.

 This guide will cover the best way to record lectures on laptops and MacBook Air, as well as on a PC, Mac, and other devices.
 We'll cover the benefits of using a lecture video recorder, top teacher tips to get the best lecture video recording, and some information for students regarding lecture recording in college or online classroom spaces too.